Mosses from an Old Manse: Background and publication history

 The collection includes several previously published short stories, and was named in honor of The Old Manse where Hawthorne and his wife lived for the first three years of their marriage.
 The first edition was published in 1846.

 Hawthorne seems to have been paid $75 for the publication.

+Hawthorne sent a copy of Mosses from an Old Manse to editor and critic Rufus Wilmot Griswold, who included excerpts in his anthology The Prose Writers of America in 1847.

 Analysis

 Many of the tales collected in Mosses from an Old Manse are allegories and, typical of Hawthorne, focus on the negative side of human nature.
 Hawthorne's friend Herman Melville noted this aspect in his review "Hawthorne and His Mosses":

 This black conceit pervades him through and through.
 You may be witched by his sunlight,—transported by the bright gildings in the skies he builds over you; but there is the blackness of darkness beyond; and even his bright gildings but fringe and play upon the edges of thunder-clouds.

-William Henry Channing noted in his review of the collection, in The Harbinger, its author "had been baptized in the deep waters of Tragedy", and his work was dark with only brief moments of "serene brightness" which was never brighter than "dusky twilight".
+William Henry Channing noted in his review of the collection, in The Harbinger, that its author "had been baptized in the deep waters of Tragedy", and his work was dark with only brief moments of "serene brightness", which was never brighter than "dusky twilight".